klebs6/caffe2-rs/README.md

 Caffe2-rs has a BSD-style license, as found in the [LICENSE](LICENSE) file.

+## README Disclaimer
+The README files for each crate are being generated via a varying length, medium depth conversation with chatgpt.

+I'm not sure what everybody else thinks about this, but it seems pretty awesome to me.

+In certain circumstances I have been able to drill down into some depth to find out what the bot knows about the different algorithms.

+The only thing to watch out for is this: the
+README files are only *probabilistically correct*

+I repeat: you can't rely on them totally.

+They serve more as guidelines, than hard and fast rules.

+Sometimes, I left information from these conversations in the README even though I *knew* it wasn't entirely accurate. (although it may be accurate one day)

+For example, sometimes, the bot generated example usage code based on its knowledge of just a few symbols from the crate.
+There is probably no way this generated code works out of the box.
+As of March 6, 2023, I haven't tried all of it.

+To me, at least, this information is still useful.

+This is because it represents the bot's best guess on how this crate might be used.

+It is useful to me to know how the bot might try and want to use the crate, even if the APIs it is asking for dont actually exist yet (for example).

+In another example, sometimes I ask the bot to do some numerical simulations to calculate performance behavior.
+Please don't blindly trust these numbers.
+I'm not totally sure they're correct even though they look like a pretty good start.

+In other words, please take the information in the README files only for what it actually is, and what it actually represents.

+Please consider them a guideline and not a contract.

+I provide this information in case it is interesting, and so you yourself don't have to spend the sleep wake cycles asking the bot if you don't want to.

+Nothin but love,

+-klebs

+BTW if you find glaring errors in these files, plz feel free to correct them.
+Correcting the possible mistakes is totally welcome.

 ## Acknowledgments

 The author of this project would like to thank the original authors of the Caffe2 C++ library for their work, as well as the Rust community for their support.